-Zamioculcas zamiifolia, also known as ZZ Plant thrives well in USDA Plant Hardiness Zone 9b through 11, and won't tolerate so much as a hint of frost.
-The ZZ Plant is an ancient one whose prehistoric appearance may remind you of a cycad, though they aren't related.
+Zamioculcas zamiifolia, commonly known as ZZ Plant, thrives well in USDA Plant Hardiness Zone 9b through 11, and will not tolerate so much as a hint of frost.
+The ZZ Plant is an ancient one whose prehistoric appearance may remind you of a Cycad, though they are not related.
 Tough, drought-resistant, and low-light tolerant, this undemanding beauty may be the perfect plant for the forgetful or neglectful gardener.
-Gardeners who don't water often, are the ones this plant loves best.
+Gardeners who do not water often, are the ones this plant loves best.

 2. Shake as much soil from the root ball as you can.
-Discard it, don't reuse it or add it to the compost heap as it's probably infected with fungus.
+Discard it, do not reuse it, or add it to the compost heap as it is probably infected with fungus.
 Set the plant on several layers of newspaper and examine the roots.
 You will probably find some soft, mushy roots and possibly rotting tubers as well.
 Using sharp, clean pruning shears, clip any diseased tissue that you see and discard it.

 3. Pick any yellowing leaves off the ZZ Plant.
 If the stem is yellow, clip it off where it grows from the tuber.
 Check the tuber closely for signs of rot.
 Prune it out if it appears diseased.

 4. Drench the roots and tubers with a fungicidal solution such as thiophanate-methyl.
 Follow the packaging instructions carefully.